 Another simple option is to have guests walk into the waiting area immediately, and greet a host who will keep them at ease as they wait for their table, as Giovanni’s Restaurant in Copperas Cove, Texas has done below.
 Of course, a great restaurant host or hostess may be hard to find.
 The right host must have an awareness of body language, facial expressions, and more, within themselves and the diners, plus be in tune with the staff.

 Many full service restaurants also have bars that can double as waiting areas and simply allow restaurants to serve more people.
 Below is an example of Bahama Breeze Island Grille’s floor plan for private dining.
 The full facility fits 152 people seated, and 300 for cocktail or standing room.

 The more space you have, of course, the more difficult it is for servers and bartenders to run around taking orders.
-O’Maddy’s Bar and Grille in Gulfport, FL found a solution in tablet point of sale systems, allowing servers can split checks, take orders, and take payment at the table or the bar.
+O’Maddy’s Bar and Grille in Gulfport, FL found a solution in tablet restaurant POS systems, allowing servers can split checks, take orders, and take payment at the table or the bar.